EdwinTh/EdwinTh.github.io/_posts/2017-04-26-outlier-bin.md

+**Note, the code has been modified to make it compatible with v.3 of ggplot**

 I guess we all use it, the good old histogram.
 One of the first things we are taught in *Introduction to Statistics* and routinely applied whenever coming across a new continuous variable.
 However, it easily gets messed up by outliers.
 Putting most of the data into a single bin or a few bins, and scattering the outliers barely visible over the x-axis.
 This distribution might look familiar